 Employees must be aware of the benefits and policies that protect their rights.
 Company guidelines are formed to implement uniform treatment across the organization.
 Fairly executing leave policies is a way to keep good employees.
 This approach lets them know you care about them and their well-being.

 Have a clear list of available leaves your company offers such as: parental, sick, sabbatical, personal time off, bereavement, or even self-quarantined leaves.
 Make sure when implementing these leaves, you are legally adhering to the law.
 On top of that, legal holidays and special occasions forced by the government must also be considered.

-If an employee has questions about filing a leave, they should know exactly where to look.
+If an employee has questions about filing a leave of absence, they should know exactly where to look.
 Connect with the company’s Human Resource representatives if there are clarifications, they should have answers with any leave regulations.
 If the guidelines are available on the company’s intranet, share the link within your team, email it to employees for them to be reminded.
 With the right policies in place, you should be able to manage employee leaves with no difficulty.

 Automate leave application and tracking

 Managing employee leave of absence is quite tricky.
 If you are to monitor, using a spreadsheet and manually sorting filed leaves is not the most efficient way.
 Keeping tabs of everything, checking attendance, tracking leave balances, will just eat away productivity and efficiency.
 The chances of managing it well are pretty low.
 If things got out of control, a small error can lead to disputes in payroll and legal complications.